anshganatra/SplitIT/CONTRIBUTING.md

-# Contributing to TrackMyDollar - MyExpenseBot v3
+# Contributing to - MyExpenseBot v5

 Follow the set of guidelines below to contribute to MyExpenseBot!

 ## Code of Conduct

 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to nbhalla@ncsu.edu.
+Please report unacceptable behavior to ncsugroup70@gmail.com.

 Prerequistes required before starting this project